newatoms/guides/github-guide/readme.md

 ---

-Then, you can start your text editor and open the repository on which you want to work on.
-Following image shows text editor Atom with on the left pane the local repository folder.
-Then you see the syntax pane where you see the Markdown language where this document is built upon.
-On the right you see the preview window.
+Then, you can open the repository folder you want to work on in your text editor.
+The following image shows text editor Atom with on the left panel the local repository folder and on the right the preview window.

 ---